KMathisGit/Personal-Blog/src/blog/2021-07-12-first-post-from-cms.md

 ![SCSS file structure](/assets/blog/scss-structure.webp "SCSS file structure")

-Adopting an architecture like this one allows you to continually manage styles easily as the size of you application continues to grow.
+Adopting an architecture like this one allows you to manage styles easily as the size of you application continues to grow.

 But for those out there that don't exactly like having to write styles in separate files have in recent times adopted what is known as CSS-in-JS.